 1. Hire a Coach or Instructor

-Swimming is a specialized skill, one where having good form can make a world of difference.
-Work with a coach or instructor if your stroke feels rusty, so you can perfect your technique.
-A coach or instructor will help motivate you to improve your skills, no matter your swimming level.
-If you’re already a high level swimmer, a coach can help prepare you for competitions.
-Lessons are essential if you’ve never learned how to swim.
+Swimming is a specialized skill where having good form can make a huge difference.
+Work with a coach or instructor if your stroke feels rusty.
+This can help you perfect your technique.
+A coach or instructor will help motivate you to improve your skills.
+This is true for swimmers of all skill levels.
+Lessons are essential to mastering any skill, especially swimming.
 Book an instructor with us!

 2. Swim Laps